Considering doing the Fiery Furnace hike in Arches? Here’s everything you need to know to do this bucket list trail!

 Additionally, part of the fun of hiking Fiery Furnace is the going off the “trail” and discovering all the fun little spots, nooks and crannies, side canyons, slot canyons, rock piles, and other fun spots.
 You’re encouraged to wander around a lot and “get lost” – it’s part of the fun of the Fiery Furnace!

-To help you not actually get lost though, there are approximately 15 little arrows throughout Fiery Furnace hike that indicate the direction of the main loop.
+To help you not actually get lost though, there are approximately 15 little arrows throughout the rocks that indicate the direction of the main loop.
 These arrows were really helpful.
 It’s not always easy to see them, but its also not all that hard to find them.

 We noticed 3 dead end signs on the route, but every time we saw one there was something cool behind it.